 So there are a ton of different feta recipes out there.
 Some that take less time, some that involves specific cultures, but all contain the same basic ingredients with varying processes.
 I didn't need a culture, because I had some in my yogurt.
 And even though this feta recipe was one of the longer ones, it came from finecooking.com and had the nutritional value broken down too, which is my book, means it's super legit.
 The first step in this recipe: mix the yogurt with about a cup of milk (I doubled the recipe).
 Scratch that- first step was actually sterilizing everything to reduce the risk of bacteria sneaking in.
 So lots of boiling water baths for the bowls, the pots, and a good cleaning of all the counters.

-- Sterilize all the equipment you will need for this first day of work.
-Clean all counters with hot soapy water or an antibacterial wipe.
+- Sterilize all the equipment you will need and be sure your countertops are all well cleaned with either soapy water or an antibacterial wipe.

 - In a small bowl, mix the yogurt with 1/2 cup of the milk.

 - In a deep 8- to 10-quart pot, heat the remaining milk over medium-low heat, stirring occasionally with a slotted spoon, until it registers 90°F on an instant-read thermometer, 10 to 12 minutes.
 Stir in the yogurt mixture.
 Turn off the heat (leave the pot on the burner), cover, and let sit for 45 minutes.

 - Meanwhile, in a small bowl with a soupspoon, stir the lipase with 1/4 cup water until blended—it doesn’t matter if the lipase stays a little lumpy.
 Let sit for 20 minutes.
 Stir in the calcium chloride and rennet until the mixture is smooth and blended.